|Address||138 Park St, Seeley's Bay, ON K0H 2N0, Canada

 After finally finding his mother and achieving success as an artist, he committed suicide in an Ottawa jail.
 Benjamin Chee Chee was buried in Notre Dame Cemetery in Ottawa, Ontario.
 His work has been exhibited posthumously throughout Canada.

 Serious inquiries only.

-I live in Seeley's Bay ~ 20 minutes north of Kingston off Hwy 15.
+Location: Seeley's Bay ~ 20 minutes northeast of Kingston off Hwy 15.
 For the confirmed buyer, item can be brought to Kingston or Gananoque.